joschout/SubmodularMaximization/README.md

 # Define the ground set
 ground_set: Set[int] = {1, 2}

-# Choose an optimization algorithm,
+# Choose an optimization algorithm
 #   and initialize it with:
 #   * the submodular function
 #   * the ground set
 optimizer: AbstractOptimizer = RandomizedDoubleGreedySearch(